 With hybrid type stepper motors, high torque can be obtained by the rare earth permanent magnets while high resolution obtained by the small teeth is maintained.
 Also, the relationship between current and torque is close to proportional; making it easier to control than a VR type stepper motor.
 Hybrid type stepper motors can also achieve higher resolution (ie: 0.72° per full step / 500 steps per revolution).
 Even higher resolutions can be achieved by microstepping.

-- PM Type: permanent magnets in the rotor, moderate torque, low to mid speed
+- PM (Permanent Magnet) Type: uses permanent magnets, moderate torque, low to mid-speed

-- VR Type: toothed rotor/stator with ferromagnetic material, low torque, mid to high speed
+- VR (Variable Reluctance) Type: toothed rotor/stator, low torque, mid to high speed

 - Hybrid Type: combines permanent magnets and teeth, good combination of torque and speed

 The most popular stepper motors in the market are the hybrid type as it offers the best performance albeit at a higher cost.
-Hybrid type stepper motors will work well for most applications while PM type or VR type stepper motors are limited to certain applications.
-Stepper motor drivers are becoming increasing smarter in recent years due to their technological improvements in functions, distributed control, and ease of programming.
+Hybrid stepper motors will work well for most applications while permanent magnet or variable reluctance stepper motors are limited to certain applications.
+Stepper motor drivers are becoming increasingly smarter in recent years due to their technological improvements in functions, distributed control, and ease of programming.
 Gearheads and closed-loop feedback can be added to the stepper motor to expand its range of applications.
 Working with a manufacturer that can provide all the necessary components and training can make life easier.